zzh-SJTU/CRT-QA/README.md

 # CRT-QA: A Dataset of Complex Reasoning Question Answering over Tabular Data (EMNLP2023) 📊

-This repository contains the CRT-QA dataset, which includes question-answer pairs that require complex reasoning over tabular data.
-The dataset is currently undergoing some processes at Microsoft Research Asia, and its release is planned once the process is complete. 🚀
+This repository contains the CRT-QA dataset, which includes question-answer pairs that require complex reasoning over tabular data. 🚀

 ## About the Dataset and Paper